aabdullah27/AI_Assignment_Feedback/README.md

 1. View the comprehensive feedback with grade and score
 2. Explore strengths and areas for improvement
+3. Select your preferred visualization type (Bar Chart or Pie Chart)
-3. Analyze category scores through interactive visualizations
+4. Analyze category scores through interactive visualizations
-4. Download the report in Markdown format
+5. Download the report in Markdown format
-5. Start a new analysis if needed
+6. Start a new analysis if needed

 ## 🧩 Class Structure